sase-hack/sase-hack-2017/data/README.md

 # sase-hack-2017

 This repository is for storing cleaned datasets for use at SASE Hackathon 2017.
+These are sample datasets that can be used, but are not comprehensive resources for the topics.

+If you find a dataset that could be shared with the hackathon group, please reach out to a mentor or e-mail sasehack(at)gmail.com.

 - [Further Topics](#topics-for-further-description--explanation)
 - [Dataset Categories](#dataset-categories)